10 Snake Species Native To Zimbabwe

 Source: iNaturalist user Mahomed Desai – CC BY 4.0

 This is called the eastern bark snake because that’s what it looks like.
 It looks like God was out of ideas for his next creature and cast a spell on a nearby twig instead.
 Eastern bark snakes (Hemirhagerrhis nototaenia) occur in the southern half of Zimbabwe.
 They’re found lying on branches, but particularly within cracks in tree stumps where their bark camouflage allows complete disappearance.
-This is a slightly venomous snake which poses no threat to humans.
+This is a slightly venomous snake which poses no threat to humans, and measures just 50cm at the maximum.

 Eastern bark snakes prefer habitats at neither extreme, neither too wet or dry.
 They’re mainly found in dry savannahs, moist savannahs, and lowland forests.
 Lurking between tree cracks is actually an ambush strategy, where they blend in and pounce at lizards walking past, which probably think in their last seconds (unless they manage to dodge) that the tree is coming to life and pulling them in.